bokeh/bokeh/docs/bokeh/source/docs/dev_guide/testing.rst

     baselines are considered by the test runner.

     .. note::
-        Cross tests are not supported on Windows. ``tests/test_cross.py`` carries a ``skipif`` marker for ``win32``, so running it there reports only skips and neither generates nor updates baselines.
-Use Linux or macOS to add or refresh them.
+        Cross tests are not supported on Windows and therefore skipped.
+Use Linux or macOS to add or refresh baseline images.

     Each test case must have a corresponding integration test in BokehJS, under ``bokehjs/test/integration/cross.ts``.
 These are equivalent to